Police testimony will lead off panel’s first Jan. 6 hearing

-WASHINGTON (AP) — A new House committee investigating the Jan.
-6 insurrection at the Capitol is expected to hold its first public hearing this month with police officers who responded to the attack and custodial staff who cleaned up afterward, chairman Rep. Bennie Thompson said Friday.
+WASHINGTON, D.C.
+(AP) — A new House committee investigating the Jan.
+6 insurrection at the Capitol is expected to hold its first public hearing this month with police officers who responded to the attack and custodial staff who cleaned up afterward, chairman Rep. Bennie Thompson said.

 Referring to the police officers, Thompson told The Associated Press in an interview, “We need to hear how they felt, we need to hear what people who broke into the Capitol said to them.”